joetainment/bill-and-buck/story__main__chapter__remys_blanket.md

 As he regained consciousness, memories caught his attention.
 Soon he remembered most of what had happened in the ship, but he remained very confused regarding how he'd escaped.
 The last thing he could remember was falling through the darkness in the spaceship.

 For a moment it crossed his mind that maybe he'd been dreaming, but as he thought a little harder he was fairly sure it wasn't a dream.
-He soon became certain, because as he began to move his body he was able to look around, and sure enough, right beside him was Remy with her blanket, which was mesmerizing.
-Not only did the blanket sparkle, but its surface gave off a dim glow all over.
-That glow washed around the blanket's surface, in a beautiful flow like the motion of a lava lamp.
-The blanket was so incredible to look at, that it was clearly not something from his workshop.
+He soon became certain, because as he began to move his body he was able to look around, and sure enough, right beside him was Remy with her blanket.

+Wilbert was captivated by the look of that blanket.
+It was mesmerizing.
+Not only did it sparkle, but its surface gave off a dim glow that washed all around, like the motion of a lava lamp.
+It's appearance was otherworldly.
+It was clearly not something from Wilbert's workshop.

-Seeing the blanket was a clue for Wikbert.
+To Wilbert, seeing the blanket was a clue.
 What happened earlier had not been a dream, he reasoned, because if the blanket was real, then the events in the spaceship were probably real as well.

-Wilbert stared at Remy, who was illuminated by the glow of the blanket.
-Remy stared back at him intently.
+As Wilbert stared at Remy and her blanket, she stared back at him intently.
 She'd been doing so for a while.
 It had been almost 20 minutes since she'd dragged him out of the spaceship.
 All that time, Remy had been extremely worried.
 Now she was so relieved to see that Wilbert was okay.
 She nuzzled up to Wilbert as he began to sit up from lying on the floor.

 Remy appeared flustered to Wilbert, so he gradually stroked Remy's neck and back, in an attempt to soothe her.
 As he calmed Remy, Wilbert considered how he'd gotten back to the barn.
 He felt very lucky that he even made it out of the spaceship alive.